-If you have followed the above instructions properly, the dedicated ARK server should be up and running, so you and other players will be able to join without issue.
-With the server up, there are still a few more bits of information required to successfully maintain it.
+If you have followed the above instructions properly, your dedicated ARK server should be up and running, so you and other players will be able to join without issue.
+With the server online, there are still a few more bits of information required to successfully maintain it.

 Updating the Server

 Updating the server is a relatively straightforward process.
 You will just need to repeat step number 2, which will download the latest version of the application specified in the “app_update” command line.
 The number 376030 is specifically for ARK: Survival Evolved.

 For you to backup the server, simply copy and paste the entire ARK server folder to a different location.
 It is recommended that you add a time stamp to the copied version for the sake of organization and clarity.

 To access the admin control panel while in game, the admin will need to open the command console using either the tilde (~) key or the tab key.
 If both the tilde and tab do not bring up the command console, the admin will need to go locate the DefaultInput.ini file located in ARKShooterGameConfig.
 Once the .ini file has been located, the admin will need to open the file using a text editor and change the line ;+ConsoleKeys=Tab to +ConsoleKeys=Tab.
 If done correctly, this will give the admin the ability to enter commands into the console line.